ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * REQ28: Specify which CBOR tag is used for identifying the semantics of binary scopes, or register a new CBOR tag if a suitable one does not exist already: see {{as-response}} and {{content_formats}}.

-* REQ29: Categorize newly defined parameters according to the same criteria of {{Section 8 of I-D.ietf-ace-key-groupcomm}}: a Publisher Client MUST support 'group\_SenderId' in 'key'; see {{join-response}}.
+* REQ29: Categorize newly defined parameters according to the same criteria of {{Section 8 of RFC9594}}: a Publisher Client MUST support 'group\_SenderId' in 'key'; see {{join-response}}.

-* REQ30: Define whether Clients must, should, or may support the conditional parameters defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}, and under which circumstances: a Publisher Client MUST support the client_cred', 'cnonce', and 'client_cred_verify' parameters (see {{join-request}}).
+* REQ30: Define whether Clients must, should, or may support the conditional parameters defined in {{Section 8 of RFC9594}}, and under which circumstances: a Publisher Client MUST support the client_cred', 'cnonce', and 'client_cred_verify' parameters (see {{join-request}}).
 A Publisher Client that provides the access token to the KDC through the authz-info endpoint MUST support the parameter 'kdcchallenge' (see {{token-post}}).

 ## Optional-to-Address Requirements